joel-a-hernandez/liri-node-app/README.md

 # spotify-this-song

-example: node liri.js spotify-this-song "<song>"
+example: node liri.js spotify-this-song "song"

 you will be presented with the song name, artist, album, and a preview link for your requested song.
 Song is an optional argument, but if no song is specified, LIRI will default to All Star –– Smash Mouth.
 This queries the Spotify node API to return this information to the user.
 If a song is not found, the user will be notified that it cannot be found.